thestrukture/brockly/README.md

 # brockly
 A Visual Go REST API boilerplate builder.
 The boilerplate builder will export a Go web server with 0 dependencies, besides the ones you add.

+# Demo

+You can test this out by visiting here : [Demo](https://thestrukture.github.io/brockly/web/)

 # PRs
 Any suggestion to build on this is welcome